MrAdkhambek/GSA/README.md

 Plan:
 - [ ] - Check argument Serializable or Parcelable
-- [ ] - Generate one class all for Fragment all arguments
+- [ ] - Generate one class for Fragment all arguments

 ![Image](media/1.png)